Are we looking at the next big move in Annaly Capital Management Inc. (NLY)?

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-The stock witnessed a -1.19% loss in the last 1 month and extending the period to 3 months gives it a 2.85%, and is -0.24% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.35% over the week and 2.21% over the month.
+The stock witnessed a -0.70% loss in the last 1 month and extending the period to 3 months gives it a 1.79%, and is 1.07% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.84% over the week and 2.43% over the month.

 Annaly Capital Management Inc. (NLY) Analyst Forecasts